-The quizzes will be offered online through Canvas during a specified time window spanning a few days, and you can take them in any 90-minute window of your choosing in that window.
+The quizzes and the final exam will be offered online through Canvas during a specified time window spanning a few days.
+You can take the quizzes (final exam) in any 75-minute (120-minute) period of your choosing during the relevant window.

-Office Hours and Review Sessions:
+Zoom Office Hours and Appointments